 If you choose fiber cement, you won’t have to worry about how freeze-thaw cycles affect your exterior siding.
 Fiber cement doesn’t expand and contract with fluctuating temperatures like other building materials.
 Instead, fiber cement siding is resistant to cold temperatures so it won’t crack or break.
-With proper installation, is also water resistant. protects your home from melting snow and ice, which means your risk of mold, mildew, and rot goes down significantly.
+With proper installation, cement siding is also water resistant.
+Cement board siding protects your home from melting snow and ice, which means your risk of mold, mildew, and rot goes down significantly.

 To improve the energy efficiency of your home, you can pair fiber cement siding with wall insulation and weather barriers.
 When you replace siding, it’s the perfect opportunity to install more insulation.
 Insulation not only prevents heat loss, but decreases your utility bills.
 A building materials company will be able to recommend the best products to improve the energy efficiency of your home.

 People spend more time indoors during the winter, which means you’ll want to protect the air quality inside your home.
 Since fiber cement siding doesn’t have any overlapping seams, you don’t have to worry about trapped moisture creating the perfect environment for mold and mildew.
 In other words, fiber cement siding prevents allergens from entering your home so you and your family can breathe easy.
 Not all house siding options prevent mold and mildew like fiber cement, which is why you’ll want to consult a siding company near you.